 Rejection of pre-advice request for confirmation message

 The group were reminded and affirmed the decision to reject the request for a pre-advice indicator in the confirmation message (MT 566).
 It was reminded that this functionality should be catered for in an MT 564.
-The usage of REPE function in MT 564 covers this requirement.
+The usage of REPE or CAPA function in MT 564 covers this requirement.